Who can be a guarantor for a mortgage?

 Who can be a guarantor on a mortgage?
 Want to buy a house or help someone get on the property ladder?
 Here are the UK guarantor requirements you need to know

 When you apply for a mortgage, the lender will take a good look at your financial situation before deciding whether to approve your application or not.

 They’ll look at your income and savings.
 They’ll look at your credit history and existing debts.
 They may even want to know how long you’ve been in your job.

-Using a guarantor can give lenders a confidence boost.
+Using a mortgage guarantor can give lenders a confidence boost.
 If someone agrees to take on this role for you, they’re basically saying to the lender: “If this person stops paying their mortgage, I’ll step in and help.”

 In some cases, using a guarantor can not only help you get a mortgage in the first place, it can allow you to borrow more money too.

 Whether you’re a first-time-buyer looking for help buying a property or someone has asked you to be their homeownership wingman or wingwoman, read on to find out who can be a mortgage guarantor and what the requirements are in the UK.

-What are the requirements for a guarantor in the UK?
+What are the requirements for a mortgage guarantor in the UK?

-UK guarantor requirements insist you’re at least 21, have a good credit history and are financially stable.
+UK mortgage guarantor requirements insist you’re at least 21, have a good credit history and are financially stable.

 Most people ask a parent or relative to be their guarantor, but you don’t have to be family.
 A friend could help you out, as long as they meet the lender’s requirements.